Qarik-Group/concourse-tutorial/docs/basics/triggers.md

     interval: 2m
 ```

-Now upgrade the `helloworld` pipeline with the `time` trigger.
+Now upgrade the `hello-world` pipeline with the `time` trigger.

 ```
 cd ../triggers
-fly sp -t tutorial -c pipeline.yml -p helloworld
+fly sp -t tutorial -c pipeline.yml -p hello-world
 ```

 This adds a new resource named `my-timer` which triggers `job-hello-world` approximately every 2 minutes.

-Visit the pipeline dashboard http://127.0.0.1:8080/teams/main/pipelines/helloworld and wait a few minutes and eventually the job will start running automatically.
+Visit the pipeline dashboard http://127.0.0.1:8080/teams/main/pipelines/hello-world and wait a few minutes and eventually the job will start running automatically.

 ![resource-trigger](/images/resource-trigger.png)